Edwy Plenel: Career

 From 1985 to 1986, while working for Le Monde, he was one of the targets of a wiretapping scandal perpetrated by a secret presidential anti-terrorism cell, which he had implicated in the "Irish of Vincennes" affair for framing three Irish nationals on terrorism charges.

 In 2001, he was awarded the Prix Médicis essai for his essay Secrets de jeunesse (Secrets of Youth).

 He resigned from the editorial staff of Le Monde in November 2004, and left the newspaper on 31 October 2005.
 He is currently the publisher of Mediapart, an Internet-based subscription journal which he founded in 2008.

+In 2023, Plenel accused the actress and filmmaker Maïwenn of assaulting him in a Parisian restaurant, alleging she grabbed him by the hair before spitting in his face.